 On this day in 1950, the first Peanuts comic strip was published.
 The series met with great success and transcended social movements and media.

-One of the things that makes Peanuts work so well is the mix of the characters’ personality styles – it opens the door for conflict, reflection, and growth by learning from others.
+One of the things that makes Peanuts work so well is the difference in each characters’ Personality Style – it opens the door for conflict, reflection, and growth by learning from others.
 We like to watch the characters disagree about fundamentals and fall in love with each other’s peculiar traits.
 There are no “good guys” or “bad guys” – there are likeable and frustrating aspects of each personality, just as in life.

 And, as in life, love and frustration are often paired – matches are made across personality styles.
 Two pairings are Lucy (a Direct personality) with Schroeder (a Systematic personality) and Sally (a Spirited personality) with Linus (a Considerate personality).